nickklosterman/IBD/README.md

 =============================
 Stick the IBD pdf files in a directory.

-Run `Scripts/touchAndOpenIBDTxtFiles.sh`.
+Run `Scripts/touchAndOpenIBDTxtFiles.sh` from the directory where the IBD pdf files are located.
 This will create and open a file named `<pdffilename>.txt`.

 Open the pdf and extract the data and place it into the `<pdffilename>.txt`.
 You must manually copy out the relevant chunks and paste them into the appropriate `<pdffilename>.txt` file.
 For Top 200, copy out the entire table.
 For 85-85/Week In Review, copy the side table and not the box data.
 For IBD50 & BC20 copy the box data.